Mintbase/Grants-Program/applications/EverlastingCash.md

   * While the incumbent stablecoins in the market have served the purpose of stabilizing the prices of cryptocurrencies, there are obvious limitations.
 Fiat-backed stablecoins such as USDT are not decentralized with the risk of being compromised by the central entity; while crypto-backed stablecoins are more vulnerable to price instability, since they are pegged to other cryptocurrencies.
 The risk of a possible crash for non-collateralized stablecoins is relatively high, since they lack collateral to liquidate the coin back into, while commodity-backed stablecoins might have liquidity problems as physical assets are not so easily liquidated.
   * Everlasting Cash is a new kind of stablecoin which solves these issues with a truly decentralized, anti-inflation and stable product with reserves.
   * Everlasting Cash a.k.a.
 ELC is a decentralized algorithmic stablecoin using Substrate with a unique reserve system, i.e. a hybrid of a crypto-collateralized and an algorithmic stablecoin mechanism, with the collateralized mechanism providing the underlying value guarantee, and the algorithmic mechanism incentivizing the participants on one hand, and hedging the downside risk when the demand for the stablecoin is insufficient on the other.
-  * ELC aims to provide users in the Polkadot ecosystem with a stablecoin that appreciates naturally and achieves the goal of anti-inflation.
+  * ELC aims to provide users in the Mintbase ecosystem with a stablecoin that appreciates naturally and achieves the goal of anti-inflation.

 ### Project Details

-Everlasting Cash (ELC) contracts are written in Rust language and can be deployed to Polkadot/Kusama parachain (ink! pallet).
+Everlasting Cash (ELC) contracts are written in Rust language and can be deployed to Mintbase/Kusama parachain (ink! pallet).

 #### Technical Design Overview